bioidiap/bob.devtools/doc/macos.rst

         builds_dir = "/Users/gitlab/builds"  # set this or bugs occur
         cache_dir = "/Users/gitlab/caches"  # this is optional, but desirable
         shell = "bash"
+10. So conda works properly on a shared builder, as the ``gitlab`` user, make sure to create an empty, read-only file named ``~/.conda/environments.txt``.
+Failure to create this file and make it read-only to the gitlab user, will create a concurrence issue on the shared builder, w.r.t. to conda.
-10. While at the gitlab user, install `Docker for Mac`_.
+11. While at the gitlab user, install `Docker for Mac`_.
 Ensure to set it up to start at login.
 In "Preferences > Filesystem Sharing", ensure that `/var/folders` is included in the list (that is the default location for temporary files in macOS).
-11. Reboot the machine.
+12. Reboot the machine.
 At this point, the gitlab user should be auto-logged and the runner process should be executing.
 Congratulations, you're done!